ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 are examples of explicit conversion.
-When you say `int(...)`, you explicitly tell the compiler to turn whatever is between the parenthesis into an `int` (if that's possible; and if it's not, you'll get an error, which is fine; you'll just have to change it an recompile).
+When you say `int(...)`, you explicitly tell the compiler to turn whatever is between the parenthesis into an `int` (if that's possible; and if it's not, you'll get an error, which is fine; you'll just have to fix it an recompile).

 C++ has other types of casting
 [which you can read about](http://www.cplusplus.com/doc/tutorial/typecasting/)